RetroBikes/-colyseus-demo-collision-calculations/README.md

 This would a great place to set the players default colors, by example.

-__The array on initialStates can't have minus items than clientsToPlay number or the server will break by the initial states information lack__
+__The array on initialStates can't have minus items than clientsToPlay number or the server will break down by the initial player states information lack.__

 Gameconfig file example, this considers four players, starting on each corner of the game area:
 ```json